How do projects get funded?

 # What entity type should be created for my project in order to submit a funding proposal?

 We ask that projects who wish to submit a proposal be an entity registered in a U.S. jurisdiction.
-OpenLaw has some basic incorporation documents (see here).
+OpenLaw has some basic incorporation documents (see here (opens new window)).
 The LAO members may, however, elect to invest in LAO projects organized outside the US.

 Please seek legal counsel regarding any incorporation documents or questions on entity choice.